Illinois Stewardship Alliance is instilling a just transition to build a local, regenerative farm and food system.

 Our vision is an Illinois where all farmers can earn a living responsibly stewarding the land and feeding their communities; all people can easily and affordably find and buy local food that aligns with their values; and all our communities are vibrant, resilient, and healthy.

-our 4 Guiding Principles:
+OUR 4 Guiding Principles

 1. We operate as a transparent organization and demand transparency in both our food system and our government.